Welcome to the Rental Housing Program

 - Certified ICC Residential Building Code Inspector

-A list of currently approved private inspectors can be found HERE.
+A list of approved private inspectors can be found HERE.
 If you wish to hire a private inspector NOT on this list, contact the City of Tukwila (206-431-3674) to obtain approval BEFORE the inspections are conducted.

 *Late fees apply.